techiediaries/blog/_posts/2017-04-04-server-side-swift-app-with-vapor-and-droplet.markdown

 And it should be done.
 Now Vapor is serving its HelloWorld page on `localhost:8080`.
 To check that things are working out, just open your browser and type [`http://localhost:8080`](http://localhost:8080).

 ## Bulding a Contacts App

 Now that we have our server-side Swift environment working with Vapor, we are going to create our Contacts App.
-This application will have two features: add a new contact and retrieve all contacts.
+This application will enable users to add new contacts and to retrieve all contacts.
 But first of all, let's check out how Droplet works.

 ### Playing with Droplet